Denys Monastyrsky: Death

 Monastyrsky, along with his deputy Yevhen Yenin, and Secretary of State of the Ministry of Internal Affairs Yurii Lubkovych, were killed in a helicopter crash on 18 January 2023, in Brovary, an eastern suburb of the capital Kyiv.
 The helicopter hit a kindergarten school as it crashed, and a child was among the 14 killed.
 At least 25 others were injured.

 Kyrylo Tymoshenko said at a briefing that the officials were heading to one of the hot spots of the war front.
 The Security Service of Ukraine has started an investigation into the cause of the crash in Brovary.

 Monastyrsky's friend and MP Maria Mezentseva said it was "a tragedy for everyone" as Mr. Monastyrsky's ministry was playing a key role in Ukraine's response to the invasion.
 He was also very close to Zelenskyy from day one of his presidential campaign, she told the BBC.

 The funeral ceremony for Monastyrsky and other ministry employees who were killed took place in Ukrainian House on 21 January 2023.
 Top officials, including Zelenskyy and his wife, Olena Zelenska, attended the funeral, offering condolences to the relatives of the crash victims.

-He was buried on January 21, 2023 at the Baikove Cemetery in Kyiv.
+Monastyrsky was buried on 21 January 2023 at the Baikove Cemetery in Kyiv.